iamizu/Capstone_2018/README.md

-    * Datasets
+   ## Datasets

-         Initial datasets were gotten from Medicare.gov, datausa.oi, healthdata.gov and found in the datasets directory.
+         Initial datasets were gotten from **Medicare.gov**, datausa.oi, healthdata.gov and found in the datasets directory.

          * hospi-group: Is concerned with inpatient prospective payment system provider sumarry for the top diagnosis related groups, st2 datset was generated from it.